githubteacher/intro-aug-2015/evgeniabogranskaya-bio.md

 # About evgeniabogranskaya

-- Lives in Prague, CZ
+- Lives in Prague, CZ.
+Today it's really hot here.
 - Does yoga
 - Uses GitHub